Keep Me Vivid Color Velvetizer Leave-in with UV and Heat Protection

-Whether you love to highlight your blonde hair, lighten dark brown hair or sport a new, vivid hair color like baby pink or mint green, it’s likely that hair lightener will be part of your hair color plan.
+Whether you love to highlight your like baby pink or mint green, it's likely that hair lightener will be part of your hair color plan.
 Bleaching your hair is a must to achieve many hair color results.
-If you currently bleach your hair, or you’re toying with the idea, the pros at Matrix are ready with the answers to all your hair bleach questions.
+If you currently bleach your hair, toying with the idea, the pros at Matrix are ready with the answers to all your hair bleach questions.

 A hair lightener is generally comprised of a combination of ammonia and hydrogen peroxide.
 Working together, these elements first open up the cuticle surface of the hair strand, then penetrate the inner strand.
 Once there, they break up the natural hair color, giving the hair a lighter appearance.